lecoueyl/weaverjs/README.md

 ### Environments

 You can specify which environment you want to build.
-Development environment is used by default when building without option.
+Development environment is used by default when building with no option.

 #### Development